aaslun/Sightings/readme.txt

 * Easy to get started, easy to use
 * Geo-tag any post or page
-* Display the geo-tag on a Google map inside the post
+* Display the geo-tag on a Google map that can be viewed on the post
 * Display all recorded geo-tags collectively on a larger map by typing the shortcode: [sightings-map] into any post or page
-* Multiple language support
+* Multiple language support (English, Swedish)

 == Installation ==